Index

 For this $21 million pilot program, 75% of the rebate funding will be allocated to overburdened (low income, or disadvantaged) communities with double the rebate amounts for single family homes located in overburdened communities.

-Overburdened communities are zip codes identified per Senate Bill 535 (De León, Chapter 830, Statutes of 2012) (SB535).
+Overburdened communities are identified per Senate Bill 535 (De León, Chapter 830, Statutes of 2012) (SB535).

 Can I use other incentives alongside GO ZERO?

 Application assistance will be available upon program launch to help residents determine what other incentives (such as TECH Clean California, HEEHRA, etc.) may also apply.
-Other incentives by different programs are listed on the webpage here.
 Some utilities and local programs also provide incentives.
+Further information on other incentives is forthcoming.
 This incentive finder may also be helpful: Incentive Lookup for Customers | The Switch Is On Incentive Finder.

-How are rebates funded?
 Will there be future phases of the program?

-The current pilot phase is funded with $21 million from mitigation fees collected implementing South Coast AQMD’s space (Rule 1111) and water heating (Rule 1121) rules.
 There may be future phases of the program, and future phases may include different types of appliances, rebate amounts, or other changes.

 What qualifies as existing single family or multifamily buildings, and existing commercial property for small business?